htobin/geth-dev-main/README.md

     - cleanfiles.sh Removes: node directories, genesis file, Docker Compose file, and node keyfiles
 - ## clean.sh
     - Cleans all Docker artifacts and additional directories.

-# Configuration file: config.json
-    {
-        "key":"./bootnode.key",
-            - location of the boot node key "bootnode_ip": "172.16.0.101",
-            - the ip of the boot node "bootnode_port":"30301",
-            - the discovery port on the boot node that is used to recieve messages from other nodes "ip_range": "172.16.0.0/24",
-            - IP range for all nodes
-        "node_count": "3",
-            - determines how many additional wallet nodes will be added "chain_id": "666666"
-            - customizes the chain ID, in case developers want to make different chains with conditions }

 # Genesis file structure: genesis.json
 This is the genesis file which is used by the boot node and gives all of the conditions that are given at the start of the network.
 The genesis file is generated when main.py is ran.